Time to take a closer look at your supermarket purchases.

 In other words, we want you to become more “sugar savvy”.

 Dental Health Month is an annual event run by the Australian Dental Association and us here at Diamond Dental Care & Implant Centre which aims to make everyone aware of the key things they need to do to keep their teeth and gums healthy.
+We call this preventative dental care.

 Hiding in plain sight